 America needs health care reform to lower costs, increase access, and enhance patient choice, and as your Congressman, I am committed to reform that is both patient-centered and market-based.
 That is why I strongly oppose the Patient Protection and Affordable Care Act (ACA) also known as "Obamacare".
 Instead of responding to American’s calls for greater choice and more affordable options in the health insurance, President Obama’s colossal overhaul of the American health care system delivered a growing list of 20,000 pages of regulations that restrict choice, drive up insurance premiums and put more bureaucracy between you and your doctor.

 The ACA is a maze of bureaucratic red tape, massive tax increases, handouts, and sweetheart deals for certain big corporations at the expense of others.
 It is the opposite of what America needs to fix its healthcare system.
-Since the President's bill was signed into law, the full implications of the Act are becoming more evident, and there is increasing bipartisan opposition to it.
+Since the Obama's bill was signed into law, the full implications of the Act are becoming more evident, and there is increasing bipartisan opposition to it.

 The mandates and regulations included in this law have driven insurance companies out of the market and put millions of Americans at risk of losing their private individual health insurance.
-At least 4.7 million cancellations went out, despite repeated claims from the President that “If you like your healthcare, you can keep your healthcare.
+At least 4.7 million cancellations went out, despite repeated claims from President Obama that “If you like your healthcare, you can keep your healthcare.
 Period.”
 I continue to hear from countless constituents about how they are losing their healthcare plans, and are being forced onto the ACA exchanges with higher costs for them and their families.

 I support a full repeal of the ACA and believe we must create a system which empowers patients to be in control of their health care, not one that empowers government bureaucrats.
 One of my first votes as a member of Congress in 2011 was in favor of H.R.
 2, which sought to repeal the ACA in its entirety.
 Since then, I have voted 57 more times to fully repeal or defund various provisions of the law.
 Some may ask “Why this relentless effort against Obamacare?”
 It is because this law truly is a quagmire of bureaucracy that is poorly written, ill-conceived, and very costly to the average American.